mayasharma2110/Name-the-element/README.md

 > $("#current_question").children().eq(currentQuestionNumberIndex).removeClass("current_question_color").addClass("completed_question_color");

 Expected - Show the question the user is on in yellow background and the questions completed with a blue background.
 Previously this was green when completed but caused confusion to users as it is not related to which questions are answered right and wrong.
-When the user clicks submit the current question turns from yellow to green.
+When the user clicks submit the current question turns from yellow to blue.
 When the user clicks next question the next question turns yellow.

 Testing - Tested the feature by going through a quiz and checking the current question bar.